Conditions: Chyle Leak

 How is a chyle leak treated?

-Small chyle leaks may heal spontaneously without intervention, or with a diet containing fat only of medium chain triglycerides.
-Larger chyle leaks may require a surgical procedure to identify the leaking lymphatic vessel and ligate (close) it.
-The technique of return to the operating room for identifying the site of a chyle leak varies, but one technique involves intentionally feeding the patient a fatty diet (like whole whipping cream) before this particular operation, in variance with normal empty stomach guidelines, so that chyle is a more visible during surgery.
+Larger chyle leaks, on the other hand, may require a surgical procedure to identify the leaking lymphatic vessel and ligate (close) it.
+The technique of return to the operating room for repairing a chyle leak varies, but one technique involves intentionally feeding the patient a fatty diet (like whole whipping cream) that includes short and long chain triglycerides) starting shortly before the operation.
+This is in variance with normal empty stomach guidelines so that chyle is a a more visible (milky) color during surgery.
 Lymphoscintigraphy is another, more involved, way to identify the site of a chyle leak, where a type of dye is injected into the lymphatic system traced to the leak site.
 The dye itself might close the leak, but if not, surgery directed at the demonstrated site of leak may then follow.